 What is the problem?

-The City of New Bedford’s Point In Time Count or “PIT” is an annual census of both sheltered and unsheltered adults and children who are experiencing homelessness in New Bedford.
-When the count was taken in 2023, it revealed that of the 294 counted, there are, on average, upwards of 60 people without any kind of shelter whatsoever, sleeping outside, in cars, in abandoned buildings and in places not meant for human habitation.
-Unfortunately there are not enough emergency shelter beds available in the city on the coldest nights forcing many homeless individuals and families to struggle for survival on the streets.
+Through the U.S. Department of Housing & Urban Development (HUD), areas focused on ending homelessness, our local “Continuums of Care” participate annually in a Point In Time Count or “PIT” that serves as a kind of census counting both sheltered and unsheltered adults and children experiencing homelessness in the Bristol County CoC (BCCC).
+When the PIT was taken in 2024, it revealed that of the 1,045 people counted, there were 161 people without any kind of shelter whatsoever, sleeping outside, in cars, in abandoned buildings and in places not meant for human habitation in the BCCC; in New Bedford alone, 110 people were on the streets on the night of the PIT.
+Unfortunately there are not enough emergency shelter beds available to serve everyone within the BCCC on the coldest nights forcing many homeless individuals and families to struggle for survival on the streets.

 Homelessness is a complex issue that impacts those who are often characterized as an invisible part of our community.
-Anyone—anyone—can find themselves experiencing homelessness.
+Anyone—anyone—can find themselves experiencing homelessness at any time.

 Homelessness includes folks who have experienced devastating medical expenses, lost their income through no fault of their own, are struggling with behavioral health and/or addiction issues, living with mental illness and those who are fleeing domestic violence or sexual exploitation.
 Men, women, children, black, or white…homelessness does not discriminate and there is no easy fix.
 Those experiencing homelessness need more than just a warm bed; they need compassionate access to health care, food, clothing, education, employment opportunities and safe permanent housing.